Loupimo/UniversalSwatchSlots/README.md

 # Multiplayer

 This mod has been tested on windows dedicated server but should also work with linux server.
-To make it work, simply edit the UniversalSwatchSlots.cfg server file to match the session name you want to apply the mod to.
-Joining players need to have the same configuration except that they should add an empty session name under the association they wish to load.
+To make it work, simply copy the UniversalSwatchSlots located at "YourStatifactoryGameFolder/FactoryGame/Configs/" to your server configs folder.
+It is highly recommanded that joining share the same configuration.
+They may have a different naming as long as the number of swatches and structures remains the same.
+You may be able to use different colors as well without affecting other players / server colors (not tested).

 # Images